Court Trial Process

 As in all trials, the city will present its case first by calling witnesses to testify against you.
 After the prosecution witnesses have finished his/her testimony, you will have the right to cross-examine him/her.
 Your examination must be in the form of questions and you must not argue with the witness.
 Do not attempt to tell your side of the story at this time.
 You will have the opportunity to do so later in the trial.
 After the prosecution has presented its case, you may present your case.
 You have the right to call any witness who knows anything about the incident, and to introduce exhibits such as photographs and diagrams.

-The verdict of the Judge will be based upon the testimony that sounds most reasonable and the facts presented during the trail.
+The verdict of the Judge will be based upon the testimony that sounds most reasonable and the facts presented during the trial.
 In making determination they can only consider the testimony of the witnesses who are under oath.
 If the Judge finds you guilty, they will announce the penalty at that time.
 You should be prepared to pay the fine at this time.
 However, you may be granted an extension to appeal the ruling of the judge.

 Right to Appeal